alphauslabs/tmpdocs/docs/octo/unitcost.md

 - **Customers**: Specific customers or groups of customers.
 - **Environments**: Different operational environments such as "Development Environment," "Testing Environment," and "Production Environment."

+**Naming Conventions**
+- Only alphanumeric characters, spaces and special characters such as  . : + = @ _ / are allowed.
+- Consecutive special characters or spaces are not allowed.
+- Name should be unique from other units.

 #### Dedicated Resources

-Users can select multiple resources (at the account and service level only in this version) as **Dedicated Resources**.
+Users can select multiple resources as **Dedicated Resources**.
 The cost of these resources is assigned solely to the specific unit item.
 This enables precise cost tracking and ensures that the full cost of a dedicated resource is attributed to the unit item that uses it exclusively.

 #### Shared Resources